SkyShadowHero/Dodge-the-Creepers/README.md

 You can use[W][A][S][D],[↑][←][↓][→] or touch the screen buttons to move

-Attention；You are supposed to download both exe and pck files
+Attention:You are supposed to download both exe and pck files

 and put them into one folder to play it on the Windows